sirsean/freak-fringe/README.md

    ```
 3. **Generate thumbnails**: `npm run gen:thumbs`
 4. **Test in browser**: Development server will hot-reload with new content

+## Accessibility Notes

+The app is built with accessibility-first principles:

+- Keyboard: Full keyboard support across gallery and viewer (Tab, Shift+Tab, Enter/Space on buttons, Arrow Left/Right to navigate pages, and Esc to return from viewer).
+- Semantics: Semantic HTML (section, figure/figcaption, headings) and ARIA labels for interactive elements (e.g., the news marquee region includes aria-label and role).
+- Alt text: Descriptive alt text generated from comic metadata for both thumbnails and full images.
+- Focus visibility: High-contrast focus rings and clear interaction states; buttons/links maintain visible focus.
+- Motion: Hover/transition effects are subtle; consider enabling reduced motion system settings.
+The marquee is implemented as a non-essential enhancement and is labeled for assistive tech.
+- Color contrast: Neon accents are paired with dark backgrounds; text colors are chosen to meet WCAG AA in primary flows.

+If you encounter any accessibility issues or have suggestions, please open an issue.

 ## Deployment